-The Pillar 3 disclosures included within this Report are required by the regulatory capital rules issued by the Office of the Comptroller of the Currency (OCC), the Board of Governors of the Federal Reserve System (FRB) (collectively, the Agencies), and the Federal Deposit Insurance Corporation (FDIC), and are designed to comply with the rules and regulations associated with the Basel III capital adequacy framework, which prescribed these disclosures under its Pillar 3 - Market Discipline rules.
-These disclosures should be read in conjunction with our Annual Report on Form 10-K for the year ended December 31, 2020 (2020 Form 10-K).
-The Pillar 3 disclosures provide qualitative and quantitative information about regulatory capital calculated under the Advanced Approach for fourth quarter 2020.
+The Pillar 3 disclosures are required by the regulatory capital rules issued by the Office of the Comptroller of the Currency (OCC), the Board of Governors of the Federal Reserve System (FRB) (collectively, the Agencies), and the Federal Deposit Insurance Corporation (FDIC), and are designed to comply with the rules and regulations associated with the Basel III capital adequacy framework, which prescribed these disclosures under its Pillar 3 - Market Discipline rules.
+These disclosures should be read in conjunction with our 2021 Form 10-K. The Pillar 3 disclosures provide qualitative and quantitative information about regulatory capital calculated under the Advanced Approach for fourth quarter 2021.

-At December 31, 2020, we calculated our Common Equity Tier 1 (CET1), tier 1, and total capital ratios in accordance with the Standardized and Advanced Approaches.
-Our capital adequacy is assessed based on the lower of each ratio calculated under the two approaches.
+At December 31, 2021, we calculated our Common Equity Tier 1 (CET1), tier 1, and total capital ratios in accordance with the Standardized and Advanced Approaches.
 In second quarter 2020, we elected to apply a modified transition provision issued by federal banking regulators related to the impact of the current expected credit loss (CECL) accounting standard on regulatory capital.
 The rule permits certain banking organizations to exclude from regulatory capital the initial adoption impact of CECL, plus 25% of the cumulative changes in our allowance for credit losses (ACL) under CECL for each period until December 31, 2021, followed by a three-year phase-out of the benefits.
-Table 1 summarizes our CET1, tier 1 capital, total capital, risk-weighted assets (RWAs), and the respective capital ratios under the Advanced and Standardized Approaches, and shows the impact of the CECL transition provision at December 31, 2020.
-The capital ratios set forth in Table 1 below exceeded the requirements for CET1, tier 1, and total capital, respectively, as of December 31, 2020.

-Table 1: Capital Components and Ratios Under Basel III (1)
+Table 1 summarizes our CET1, tier 1 capital, total capital, risk-weighted assets (RWAs), and the respective capital ratios under the Advanced and Standardized Approaches, and shows the impact of the CECL transition provision at December 31, 2021.
+The capital ratios set forth in Table 1 below exceeded the requirements for CET1, tier 1, and total capital, respectively, as of December 31, 2021.

-(in millions, except ratios) CECL Tra nsition CECL Fully Phased In Advanced Approach Standardized Approach Advanced Approach Standardized Approach Common Equity Tier 1 Capital \$ 138,297 138,297 136,583 136,583 Tier 1 Capital 158,196 158,196 156,483 156,483 Total Capital 186,934 196,660 185,236 194,961 Risk-Weighted Assets 1,158,355 1,193,744 1,159,559 1,192,224 Common Equity Tier 1 Capital Ratio 11.94 % 11.59 11.78 11.46 Tier 1 Capital Ratio 13.66 13.25 13.50 13.13 Total Capital Ratio 16.14 16.47 15.97 16.35
+Table 1: Capital Components and Ratios Under Basel III (1) December 31, 2021 (in millions, except ratios) CECL Tr ansition CECL Fully CECL Fully Phased-In Advanced Approach Standardized Approach Advanced Approach Standardized Approach Common Equity Tier 1 Capital \$ 140,643 140,643 140,406 140,406 Tier 1 Capital 159,671 159,671 159,434 159,434 Total Capital 186,580 196,308 186,345 195,982 Risk-Weighted Assets 1,116,068 1,239,026 1,117,341 1,238,951 Common Equity Tier 1 Capital Ratio 12.60 % 11.35 12.57 11.33 Tier 1 Capital Ratio 14.31 12.89 14.27 12.87 Total Capital Ratio 16.72 15.84 16.68 15.82

 (1) The Basel III capital requirements for calculating CET1 and tier 1 capital, along with RWAs, are fully phased-in.
-However, the requirements for determining tier 2 and total capital are still in accordance with Basel III Transition Requirements.
+However, the requirements for determining tier 2 and total capital remained in accordance with Basel III Transition Requirements at December 31, 2021, but became fully phased-in beginning January 1, 2022.

-As a covered bank holding company, we are required to maintain a supplementary leverage ratio (SLR) of at least 5.00% to avoid restrictions on capital distributions and discretionary bonus payments.
-In addition, our insured depository institutions (IDIs) are required to maintain a SLR of at least 6.00% to be considered well capitalized under applicable regulatory capital adequacy rules.
-At December 31, 2020, the Company's SLR was 8.05%, and each of our IDIs exceeded their applicable SLR requirements.
+As a covered bank holding company (BHC), we are required to maintain a supplementary leverage ratio (SLR) of at least 5.00% to avoid restrictions on capital distributions and discretionary bonus payments and maintain a minimum tier 1 leverage ratio of 4.00%.
+In addition, our insured depository institutions (IDIs) are required to maintain an SLR of at least 6.00% to be considered well capitalized under applicable regulatory capital adequacy rules and maintain a minimum tier 1 leverage ratio of 4.00%.
+At December 31, 2021, the Company's SLR and tier 1 leverage ratio were 6.89% and 8.34%, respectively, and each of our IDIs exceeded their applicable leverage requirements.